 *Guest list is family and friends, and older siblings can be included

 Three years ago my skin desperately needed some TLC, and after admiring a friend’s glowing complexion and hearing her rave reviews of Renée Rouleau, I made an appointment for a consultation.
 I had the pleasure of meeting with the celebrity esthetician herself, and instantly knew I was on the path to skin salvation.
 She prescribed a customized regime based on her nine skin types, as well as regular facials with fellow esthetician, Alison Tohlen (who continues to keep my skin looking radiant!).
-Since then dear readers, I have truly noticed a tremendous difference in the tone, texture and overall health of my skin, and I am so elated to have finally found a product line that keeps its promises.
+Since then, I have truly noticed a tremendous difference in the tone, texture and overall health of my skin, and I am so happy to have finally found a product line that keeps its promises.
 This, this and this are in regular rotation of my daily routine!
 And so, with summer in full swing and many of us wondering how we can help our skin look and feel its best, here are the secrets from the expert herself, Renée Rouleau.
 Enjoy!

 We all know sunscreen is important, but does SPF really matter?